OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 Including supplementary information can be useful, depending on the service (such as including birthdate information about each person you are trying to reconcile).
 The other columns in your project will appear in the reconciliation window, with an “Include?” checkbox available on each.

 You can fill in the “As Property” field with the type of information you are including.
-When you start typing, potential fields may pop up (depending on the ["suggest properties" feature](https://reconciliation-api.github.io/testbench/)), such as “birthDate” in the case of ULAN or "Geburtsdatum" in the case of Integrated Authority File (GND).
+When you start typing, potential fields may pop up (depending on the [“suggest properties” feature](https://reconciliation-api.github.io/testbench/)), such as “birthDate” in the case of ULAN or “Geburtsdatum” in the case of Integrated Authority File (GND).
 Use the documentation for your chosen service to identify the fields in their terms.

-Some services will not be able to search for the exact name of your desired "As Property" entry, but you can still manually supply the field name.
+Some services will not be able to search for the exact name of your desired “As Property” entry, but you can still manually supply the field name.
 Refer to the service to make sure you enter it correctly.

 ![Including a birth-date type.](/img/reconcile-by-type.png)